Conditions

 • Older age

 Those with angina may experience a range of symptoms.
-These may differ depending on the type of Angina or the sex of the patient.
-Some symptoms include:
+It is important to recognize these symptoms and seek medical attention.
+These may differ depending on the type of angina or the sex of the patient.
+Some common symptoms include:

 • Chest pain